LucasiBai/Planeta3D/README.md

 ## Information:

-This is a project maded with ReactJS for the 3D printing store "Planeta 3D" in Córdoba, Argentina.
+This is a project made with ReactJS for the 3D printing store "Planeta 3D" in Córdoba, Argentina.

 ## Deploy Link: